LumGenLab/LumGPT/README.md

 5. After several seconds, it will compile into `lum_gpt.exe`
 6. Just double click `lum_gpt.exe` to run!

 The program automatically downloads the TinyShakespeare dataset if not present.
-If the library isn't present which downloads the dataset so it is then recommended to download it manually.
+If the library isn't present which downloads the dataset so it is then recommended to download it (the dataset) manually.

 ## Hardware Performance